phaze

 06

 Body composition does not change because you scanned it.
 The work is everything you do between scans.
-Four levers carry most of the load.
+Four habits carry most of the load.

 Protein is the first.
-Aim for 1.2 to 1.6 grams per kilogram of body weight per day, or roughly 0.55 to 0.75 grams per pound, distributed across 3 to 4 meals so each meal hits 25 to 40 grams.
-On a GLP-1 with low appetite, protein is the macro to defend, not calories.
-People who undershoot protein on Ozempic or Mounjaro almost always show up with a lean-mass drop on the next DEXA.
+Research on muscle preservation during weight loss commonly points to 1.2 to 1.6 grams per kilogram of body weight per day, or roughly 0.55 to 0.75 grams per pound, spread across 3 to 4 meals so each meal lands at 25 to 40 grams.
+On a GLP-1 with low appetite, protein is the macro many people prioritize.
+Those who undershoot protein often show a lean-mass drop on the next scan.

 Athlete performing a kettlebell deadlift

 Resistance training is the second.
 Two to four sessions a week, hitting major muscle groups, with progressive overload (a little more weight or a few more reps over time).
-Cardio is fine and useful, but it does not build or protect muscle the way lifting does.
+Cardio is useful for cardiovascular health, but it does not build or protect muscle the way lifting does.
 The training does not have to be heroic, it has to be consistent.

 A moderate deficit is the third.
-Aggressive deficits accelerate weight loss but also accelerate lean-mass loss.
-On a GLP-1, where appetite is already suppressed, the deficit can run too deep without you noticing.
-A 300 to 500 calorie daily deficit is plenty.
+Aggressive deficits accelerate weight loss but can also accelerate lean-mass loss.
+On a GLP-1, where appetite is already suppressed, the deficit can run deep without you noticing.

-Sleep, calcium, and vitamin D are the fourth.
-Seven hours of sleep, 1000 to 1200 mg of calcium, and adequate vitamin D protect bone remodeling and recovery.
-None of this is exotic.
-All of it shows up in the next scan if you actually do it.
-For more on the protein side specifically, see the protein on GLP-1 guide.
+Sleep, calcium, and vitamin D are the fourth, supporting bone remodeling and recovery.
+None of this is exotic, and all of it shows up in the next scan if you do it consistently.
+For more on the protein side, see the protein on GLP-1 guide.
+This is general information, not a personalized plan; check with your doctor or a dietitian.

 Bowl of yogurt and protein-rich toppings